nfreear/audio-recorder/README.md

 [![Node.js][ci-badge]][ci]

-An `<audio-recorder>` custom element to record audio in the browser.
+An `<audio-recorder>` custom element to simplify recording sound in the browser.

 ```html
 <audio controls></audio>